cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 ### Fee Middleware Contract

-While the details may vary between fee modules, all Fee modules **must** ensure it does the following:
+While the details may vary between fee modules, all fee modules **must** ensure they does the following:

-- It must allow relayers to register their counterparty payee address.
+- It must allow relayers to register their counterparty payee address (i.e. source address).
 - It must have in escrow the maximum fees that all outstanding packets may pay out (or it must have ability to mint required amount of tokens)
 - It must pay the receive fee for a packet to the forward relayer specified in `PayFee` callback (if unspecified, it must refund forward fee to original fee payer(s))
 - It must pay the ack fee for a packet to the reverse relayer specified in `PayFee` callback